bodastage/bts-ce/README.md

   ```
   >

-* Access application at http://localhost from the supported browsers
+* Access application at http://localhost from a supported browsers

 ## Supported Web Browsers